Schedule a Free Consultation

 • 2023: New version of Foreign Permanent Resident ID Card introduced with updated coding system

-Ready to Apply for Chinese Permanent Residence?
+Ready to Apply for China Permanent Residence?

 Our professional immigration team can verify your eligibility, guide you through document preparation, and manage your entire application process from start to finish.